What is commercial auto insurance?

 - The value of vehicles in the commercial fleet: the purchase price and replacement value of vehicles essential to a business play a role in determining how much insurance is necessary.
 Optional and add-on equipment may affect premiums as well.

 - Driving distance and location of a business: A delivery van operating in the GTA has a greater risk factor than a similar vehicle in Kingston with similar mileage.
 The Kingston vehicle, though, may cost more if it drives hundreds of kilometers daily versus infrequent short deliveries for the GTA van.

-- The driving records of employees: drivers with traffic infractions and accident fault on their records increase insurance costs, just as with personal insurance.
+- The driving records of employees: drivers with traffic infractions and accident faults on their records increase insurance costs, just as with personal insurance.

 - Policy structure: one-car fleets cost more per vehicle than larger fleets with multi-vehicle discounts.
 Very large fleets may save even more.